St. Mary's Park (Limerick)

 St. Mary's Park is one of the more impoverished areas in Limerick city that has suffered from anti-social behaviour and high crime rates including gun and knife violence.
+Since 2017, St. Mary's Park has ranked as the most disadvantaged area in the entire country.
+It is classed as "extremely disadvantaged" by the Pobal index with high unemployment, a very high percentage of lone-parents, and low educational attainment.
 Along with Moyross, Southill, and Ballinacurra weston, St. Mary's Park will be the focus of a regeneration process with the goal of making the area a safer and more prosperous place for its residents.